blob42/Instrukt/README.md

 #### :wrench: Tools:
 - Use the pre-defined toolset or design your own tools.
-- Connect or disconnect tools to agents on-the-go, tailoring your AI workflows to your needs.
+- Attach or detach tools to agents on-the-go, tailoring your AI workflows to your needs.

-#### :books: Vectorstore Indexes:
+#### :books: Chat with your code and documents:
-Create indexes over your data, attach them to agents, and use them for question-answering.
+- Index your data and let agents retrieve it for question-answering.
+- Create and organize your indexes with an easy UI.
+- Index creation will auto detect programming languages and optimize the splitting/chunking strategy accordingly.

 #### :zap: Prompt Console :
 - Integrated REPL-Prompt for quick interaction with agents, and a fast feedback loop for development and testing.
 - Add your own custom commands to automate repetitive tasks.
 - Builtin prompt/chat history to quickly edit/correct messages.
+- Use an external editor for editing messages (e.g. vim). `ctrl+e`

 #### :bird: LangChain: